ian-r-rose/ian-r-rose.github.io/content/2015-09-22-buckingham-pi-rank-nullity.md

 ![couette](images/couette.svg "Couette flow")

-We therefore have four parameters and three fundamental units, meaning that our dimensional matrix (defined in Equation \eqref{dimension_matrix}) must have three rows (one for each fundamental unit) and four columns (one for each parameter).
+We therefore have three fundamental units and four parameters, meaning that our dimensional matrix (defined in Equation \eqref{dimension_matrix}) must have three rows (one for each fundamental unit), and four columns (one for each parameter).
 The entries of the matrix correspond to the exponent of that row's unit in that column's parameter.
 We order the units $kg$, $m$, and $s$, and order the parameters $\eta$, $\rho$, $D$, and $u_0$, allowing us to construct the matrix: